megnergit/Traveling_Salesman_Problem_T1/README.md

-#### Optmization Technique
+#### Optimization Technique

 ##### Reversing Segments

 It is apparent that a crossing makes the route unnecessary longer.
-The tour becomse shorter when the paths are straighten.
+The tour becomes shorter when the paths are straighten.